Dominion CEO leads Fortune 500 utility through pivotal change

 His parents, Blue says, taught him to show respect to other people, no matter their circumstances, a lesson he carried from his earlier career in state politics to Dominion, where he’s worked since 2005.

 Blue’s Dominion is not your father’s VEPCO, though.
-In 2020, the Virginia General Assembly passed the Virginia Clean Economy Act, setting a 2045 deadline for Dominion to move to carbon-free energy generation — even as the demand for electricity in Virginia is expected to quadruple over the next 15 years thanks to data centers and increasing digital demands.
+In 2020, the Virginia General Assembly passed the Virginia Clean Economy Act, setting a 2045 deadline for Dominion to move to carbon-free energy generation — even as the demand for electricity in Virginia is expected to double over the next 15 years thanks to data centers and increasing digital demands.
 Under Blue’s watch, Dominion has sold off billions of dollars in natural gas assets and started building the $9.8 billion Coastal Virginia Offshore Wind farm off the coast of Virginia Beach, expanded solar energy and battery storage facilities, and taken early steps toward exploring the construction of small modular nuclear reactors.

 Born in 1967, Blue grew up on a small farm off Virginia State Route 20 in northeastern Albemarle County, within walking distance of his grandparents’ home.